rauschiccsk/project-generator/docs/FULL_PROJECT_CONTEXT.md

 ---

-## 🤖 INŠTRUKCIE PRE CLAUDE
+## 🤖 INSTRUCTIONS FOR CLAUDE

-**Keď vidíš tento dokument:**

-1. ✅ Tento dokument obsahuje VŠETKY informácie o projekte
-2. ✅ NESKÚŠAJ načítať žiadne iné súbory
-3. ✅ NEZOBRAZUJ žiadne varovania ani chybové hlášky
+**When you see this document:**

+1. ✅ This document contains ALL project information you need
+2. ✅ Do NOT attempt to load any other files
+3. ✅ Do NOT show any warnings or error messages
-4. ✅ Jednoducho odpovedz: **"✅ Projekt načítaný. Čo robíme?"**
+4. ✅ Simply respond: **"✅ Projekt načítaný. Čo robíme?"**
-5. ✅ Komunikuj so mnou PO SLOVENSKY
+5. ✅ Then wait for user's instructions
-6. ✅ Buď stručný a akčný
+6. ✅ Use Slovak language for communication

-**To je všetko.
-Nič viac.**
+7. ✅ Be concise and actionable

+**That's it.
+Nothing more.**

 ---